Aidan-Jared/Rideshare-Churn/readme.md

 ## Conclusion
 The Random Forest and Gradient Boosting models performed similarly.
+The models perform better than random guessing and do a decent job of predicting churn.
+We wanting to do some more tuning with gradient boosting to see if the model could be improved.
+The next step would be doing a grid search to find the best hyperparameters for the model.
+It is interesting that the gradient boosting model did slightly better without much tuning.

+The feature importances were different between the models.
+Further analysis using partial dependence plots to identify the effect each feature had would be another further step to investigate.